 Creating New Recommendations

-To create a new template, all you have to do is enter your target keywords, location, and device (desktop or mobile).
+To create a new template, you must enter your target keywords, location, and device (desktop or mobile).
 When you’re finished, hit the ‘‘Get recommendations’ button.

 Once you get your recommendations, the first thing you may notice is the score graph at the top.
 This graph is an excellent place for you to identify the weak points of your article.
 The overview score is broken down into 4 different scales: Readability, SEO, Originality, and Tone of Voice.

-Next, type in new keywords and change your location up to city level, device or language.
-And don’t forget to click on the ‘Change keywords’ button on the bottom when you’ve made changes.
+Next, type in new keywords and change your location up to city level, device, or language.
+And don’t forget to click on the ‘Change keywords’ button at the bottom when you’ve made changes.

 Using the Rephraser feature

 To save time on rewriting small parts of your copy, use the Rephraser feature.
-Click on the “Rephraser” icon and type your text in the window box on the left side.
-You can either rephrase or simplify parts of your content.
-The AI algorithm will generate a paraphrased/simplified piece of text, which you can then use in your articles or on other channels.
+Select the part of a text you need to rephrase, and a panel will appear above the text.
+You can either rephrase, simplify, expand, or summarize parts of your content.
+The AI algorithm will generate a paraphrased/simplified/extended/summarized piece of text, which you can then use in your articles or on other channels.

 As mentioned above, the overall score will be provided directly above the interactive chart at the top of your metrics.
-The overall score is a real-time metric which grades the quality of your content by taking into account all of the elements below.
+The overall score is a real-time metric that grades the quality of your content by considering all of the elements below.

 The closer the number is to 10, the more optimized your text is.
 You are able to see the specific metrics that are affecting your score by clicking on any of the four different scales.

-Using the readability score will help you create a text that is user-friendly.
-Naturally the more readable a piece of content is, the more likely a user is to read through the entire thing.
+Using the readability score will help you create user-friendly text.
+Naturally, the more readable a piece of content is, the more likely a user is to read through the entire thing.

 Words will calculate the number of words in your text and will set a goal according to the average word count of your rivals’ content.

-You can manually edit your target readability score and target word count by clicking on the pencil icon new to readability.
-Keep in mind that whenever you manually edit these targets your overall score will update accordingly.
+You can manually edit your target readability score and target word count by clicking on the pencil icon next to readability.
+Keep in mind that whenever you manually edit these targets, your overall score will update accordingly.

 Title Issues will provide you feedback on the title of your article.
 It can let you know if your title is over the Google character limits, as well as if you should add more words to attract more users.

 Content Issues lets you see any issues with the actual content of your article.
-This includes long paragraphs, hard to read sentences and complex words.
-If you have these issues on your content SWA will show you exactly what sentences or words could be rewritten or replaced in order to help your score.
+This includes long paragraphs, hard-to-read sentences, the use of the passive voice, and complex words.
+If you have these issues with your content, SWA will show you exactly what sentences or words could be rewritten, reformatted, or replaced in order to help your score.

 The Simplify button opens the Rephraser window: